XiaozhouCui/dockerplayground/Section 4 Container Communication/note.md

 - Need to convert "localhost" to "host.docker.internal"
 - `mongodb://host.docker.internal:27017/swfavorites`

-## Container to container communicating: Basic Solution
+## Container to container communication: Basic Solution
 - Get the IP address of contaimer "mongodb", `docker container inspect mongodb`
 - Find the "IPAddress" which is `172.17.0.2`
 - Update the connection string in app.js `mongodb://172.17.0.2:27017/swfavorites`

-## Container to container communicating: Docker Network
+## Container to container communication: Docker Network
 - Create a docker network `docker network create favo-net`
 - When starting the mongodb container, add `--network` option
 - Run `docker run -d --name mongodb --network favo-net mongo`
 - Update the connection string in app.js `mongodb://mongodb:27017/swfavorites`
-- `mongodb` in the above string is the name of container under docker network `favo-net`
+- `mongodb` in the above string is the name of container under docker network `favo-net`, and will be solved to IP address
 - Rebuild favo image and run `docker run --name favo --network favo-net -d --rm -p 3000:3000 favo`
 - Now containers `favo` and `mongodb` can talk to each other uder network `favo-net`